 The Farmers Insurance Open, originally called the San Diego Open, has been a part of the PGA Tour since 1952, with this year’s edition being the 71st all time.

 Ted Kroll was the inaugural winner, taking the first San Diego Open by three strokes over the better-known Jimmy Dameret.
 The tournament has taken place in the San Diego area since its inception, with Torrey Pines hosting every event since 1968.

 Woods has won an unbelievable seven times, easily the most of anyone in tournament history, with native son Mickelson next with three titles.
-Woods also captured his last of 14 majors at Torrey Pines, winning the 2008 U.S. Open against Rocco Mediate in a playoff.
+Woods also captured his 14th major title at Torrey Pines, winning the 2008 U.S. Open against Rocco Mediate in a playoff.

 The tournament was hosted for more than 20 years by Andy Williams, with the singer’s name appearing as part of the title from 1968-88.
 It is also believed to be the favorite tournament of Nelson Muntz of Simpsons fame.